ridwanyinus/zentry-clone/README.md

 ## Credits

-All design elements, images, and videos used in this project are sourced from the official [Zentry website](https://zentry.com).
+Some design elements, images, and videos used in this project are sourced from the official [Zentry website](https://zentry.com).
 This project is for educational and personal practice purposes only.

 ## Tech Stack

-- **React**: A JavaScript library for building user interfaces.
+- **React**
 - **GSAP (GreenSock Animation Platform)**: A powerful JavaScript library for high-performance animations.
-- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
+- **Tailwind CSS**